 Kelly Forceps are versatile tools with half-serrated tips and a ratchet locking system.
 The tool is available in curved and straight patterns, with color coating variations for easy identification.

-Straight Kelly Forceps are ideal for clamping and compressing medium size arteries, while curved forceps are useful for holding dense tissues firmly without any danger of slippage.
+Straight Kelly Forceps are ideal for clamping and compressing medium-sized arteries, while curved forceps are useful for holding dense tissues firmly without any danger of slippage.

 Key Features: